RyanWolfen7/amex-challenge-backend/README.md

 .\api.test.ps1
 ```

 This script will run a series of requests to test all endpoints and provide detailed output of the responses.
+Make sure you have another terminal up with the server so you can see the logs when running this.

 ### Automated Testing